scalabli/quo/docs/full_screen_apps.rst

  """simple example of a a text area displaying `Hello World!` """

  from quo import container
- from quo.widget import Box, Frame, TextArea
+ from quo.widget import Box, Frame, TextField

  # Layout for displaying hello world.
  # (The frame creates the border, the box takes care of the margin/padding.)